Weev: Early hacking and trolling

 Auernheimer claimed responsibility for the reclassification of many books on gay issues as pornography on Amazon's services in April 2009.
 Amazon said that he was not responsible for the incident.

-Even before the Amazon incident, several media publications profiled him regarding his hacking and trolling activities, including The New York Times, in which he claimed to be a member of a hacker group called "the organization," making $10 million annually.
+Even before the Amazon incident, several media publications profiled him regarding his hacking and trolling activities, including The New York Times, in which he claimed to be a member of a hacker group called "the organization", making $10 million annually.
 He also claimed to be the owner of a Rolls-Royce Phantom.
 After the Times story on Auernheimer was published, reporters sought him out for commentary on hacking-related stories.
 Gawker published a story on the Sarah Palin email hacking incident and prominently featured Auernheimer's comments in the title of the story.

 In the New York Times magazine interview, Auernheimer claimed responsibility for harassing the author and game developer Kathy Sierra in response to her "touchy" reaction to receiving threatening comments on her blog.
 This included posting a false account of her career online, including charges that she was a former sex worker, along with her home address and Social Security number.
 The post instigated further harassment and abuse of Sierra, which led her to withdraw from online activity for several years.
 Author Bailey Poland calls the "highly gendered nature" of his attacks on women a form of "cybersexism".

 In the same interview, Auernheimer "held forth on the Federal Reserve and about Jews" for "several minutes" during his first introduction with journalist Mattathias Schwartz.

-He is a member of the Gay Nigger Association of America, an anti-blogging trolling group who take their name from the 1992 Danish movie Gayniggers from Outer Space.
-Members of Goatse Security involved with the iPad hack are also members of GNAA.
+He was a member of the Gay Nigger Association of America, an anti-blogging trolling group who took their name from the 1992 Danish movie Gayniggers from Outer Space.
+Members of Goatse Security involved with the iPad hack were also members of GNAA.
 He was also formerly GNAA's president.